Who is SMART Recovery?

 How do I order SMART Recovery publications?

 You can place your order through our secure online bookstore located on our website.
-Orders can also be placed over the phone, fax or mailed to the Central Office.
+Orders can also be placed over the phone, fax or mailed to the National Office.
 Your local meeting facilitator may also carry some publications for sale.

 Is SMART Recovery as effective as AA?